vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 At line 540 is retrived the _ArtMethod_ identified by the _jmethodID_ passed as third argument, the _FindVirtualMethod_ function is defined in reflection.cc
 The real method invocation is the call to _InvokeWithArgArray_ at line 552.

-The _FindVirtualMethod_ function is used for lookuping a virtual method inside its _receiver_ object, following box shows the code.
+The _FindVirtualMethod_ function is used for looking up a virtual method inside its _receiver_ object, following box shows the code.

 {% highlight C %}
 420static ArtMethod* FindVirtualMethod(mirror::Object* receiver, ArtMethod* method)